MALENIMURUGAN/Led-control-using-Arduino/README.md

 ![image](https://github.com/user-attachments/assets/574a682f-d8f4-47b1-b1c4-ff462182339a)

 ## RESULT:
-Thus design and implement of a system for LED control using an Arduino microcontroller and a push button is successfully executed.
+Thus design and implementation of a system for LED control using an Arduino microcontroller and a push button is successfully executed.